UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 get that test to pass?
 Look at the source for the tests (in `bats_tests.sh`) for hints on what to do if a given test fails.

-#### :warning: Some non-obvious assumptions that the compiling test script makes
+#### Some non-obvious assumptions that the compiling test script makes

 The tests require that the `.tgz` version of the tar archive will still be in the specified directory